The Bankrate promise

 “The type of business, the number of employees and whether the business has a physical location are some of the questions that bank statement lenders will want to know to decide the expense factor,” says Darrin Seppinni, president of HomeLife Mortgage, a California-based lender specializing in bank statement loans.

-Depending on your credit score, you might also need to make a larger down payment on a house.
-Generally, you can qualify for a bank statement loan with a score as low as 620, but a 700 or higher gets you a better rate and terms.
+Generally, you can qualify for a bank statement loan with a credit score as low as 620, but a 700 or higher gets you a better rate and terms.
+If your credit score is on the lower end, though, you might also need to make a larger down payment.
+Doing so minimizes the risk posed to the lender.

 Overall, expect to meet the following requirements: